-Marketplace facilitators must collect all applicable state and state-administered local sales taxes for any sales made in Colorado through their marketplace.
+Marketplace facilitators must collect all applicable state and state-administered local sales taxes for any sale made in Colorado through their marketplace.
 See the section titled Sourcing of marketplace sales for information about determining the applicability of local taxes.
-The marketplace facilitator must add the applicable tax to the sale price or charge for any taxable sale.
-The tax due constitutes a part of the price or charge which the purchaser is obligated to pay.
+The marketplace facilitator must add the applicable tax to the sales price or charge for any taxable sale.
+The tax due constitutes a part of the price or charge that the purchaser is obligated to pay.

-Marketplace facilitators are responsible for all duties attendant to the collection of tax, including:
+Marketplace facilitators are responsible for all duties attendant to the collection of tax, including without limitation: